Lock 'n' Chase

-Lock 'n' Chase (ロック・ン・チェイス) is a video game developed by Data East and released in arcades in Japan in 1981.
-It was licensed to Taito for distribution in North America.
-A maze game, Lock 'n' Chase was Data East's response to Pac-Man.
-Home versions for the Intellivision and Atari 2600 were published by Mattel in 1982 and an Apple II version in January 1983.

-An updated version was published for the Game Boy in 1990.
+Lock 'n' Chase (ロック・ン・チェイス) is a 1981 maze video game developed and published by Data East for Japanese arcades; it was licensed to Taito for distribution in North America.
+It has similarities to Pac-Man, including a goal of collecting dots, with the addition of doors that periodically block pathways.
+Home versions for the Intellivision and Atari 2600 were published by Mattel in 1982, and an Apple II version was released in 1983.
+An updated version was released for the Game Boy in 1990.

 Gameplay

 The game's protagonist is a thief.
-The object of the game is to enter a maze and collect all the coins and, if possible, any other treasure that may appear.
-The thief must then exit the maze (a vault) without being apprehended by the Super D (policemen).
+The object of the game is to enter a maze styled as a bank vault and collect all the coins and, if possible, any other treasure that may appear.
+The thief must then exit the maze without being apprehended by the Super D (policemen).
 The thief can close doorways within the maze in order to temporarily trap the Super D and allow him to keep his distance from them.
-Only two doors can be closed at a time.
+Up to two doors can be closed at a time, but will reopen after a few seconds; in addition, some doors near the center of the maze will open and close on their own.
 The Super D policemen are named Stiffy, Scaredy, Smarty, and Silly.

 Coins (depicted as dots) are worth 20 points each.
-In every level, money bags randomly appear in the center of the maze.
+In every level, money bags appear in the center of the maze and will briefly stun the Super D when picked up.
 Money bags are worth 500, 1000, 2000, and up to 4000 points, respectively, for each time they appear.
 Each level also has a specific treasure that appears near the center of the maze (much like the food items in Pac-Man).
 These treasures include the following items (listed respectively by level): top hat, crown, briefcase, and telephone.
 The first three of these treasures are worth 200 points, 300 points and 500 points, respectively.
 Additional treasures and their point values are revealed as the player completes successive levels.

 Legacy

-A clone for the Atari 8-bit family was published in 1984 as Money Hungry.
+A clone for the Atari 8-bit computers was published in 1984 as Money Hungry.

-In 1990, Data East produced an updated version of Lock 'n' Chase for the Nintendo Game Boy.
+In 1990, Data East produced an updated version of Lock 'n' Chase for the Game Boy.

-The original Lock 'n' Chase is included in the Nintendo Wii release Data East Arcade Classics and on the PlayStation Network, both in 2010.
-The Game Boy version was released on the Nintendo 3DS Virtual Console on January 19, 2012.
+The original Lock 'n' Chase is included in the Wii release Data East Arcade Classics and on the PlayStation Network, both in 2010.
+The Game Boy version was released on the Nintendo 3DS Virtual Console in January 2012.

-On June 16, 2018, Jason Vasiloff set a world record of 136,140 points at the Funspot Family Fun Center in New Hampshire.
+On June 16, 2018, Jason Vasiloff set a world record of 136,140 points at the Funspot in New Hampshire.

 Lock 'n' Chase is one of several Data East games featured in the video game Heavy Burger.

 A remake has been announced for the Intellivision Amico.